neoforged/NeoForm/README.md

 * `:<version>:projectMakeAll` - Generates patches for the specified version
 * `update` - Requires `old_version` and `new_version` to be specified in `gradle.properties` in the format of `<type>/<ver>/<version>`.
 Sets up the new version based on the old version without the patches from the old version
 * `:<version>:testJdks` - Checks that the generated source code is consistant across java versions along with compilation

+GitHub Actions Variables
+* `TARGET_MC_VERSION` - Should be set at the start of a new snapshot series to the name of the release version

 # GitHub Actions Workflows
 * `Check For New Snapshots` - Runs every 30 minutes from 6am to 7pm UTC and checks for when Mojang releases a new version and runs the `Update` workflow